Cyentia Cybersecurity Research Library

 Estimating The Global Cost Of Cyber Risk: Methodology And Examples

-The goal of this research was to produce a transparent methodology for estimating present and future global costs of cyber risk, acknowledging the considerable uncertainty in the frequencies and costs of cyber incidents. (more available)
+The goal of this research was to produce a transparent methodology for estimating present and future global costs of cyber risk, acknowledging the considerable uncertainty in the frequencies and costs of cyber incidents.

 Added: October 16, 2018